personalizationday/2024/content/program.md

       {{< modal id="said" title="Alan Said" image="../organizers/alan.jpg" abstract="As global warming intensifies, the environmental impact of research is increasingly scrutinized, yet the carbon footprint of recommender systems remains largely unexplored.
 This talk delves into our recent analysis presented at ACM RecSys 2024, where we measured the carbon emissions of 79 papers from RecSys 2013 and 2023.
 By reproducing typical experimental pipelines, we found that deep learning-based recommender systems emit, on average, 42 times more CO2 equivalents than traditional algorithms, contributing significantly to the field&#39;s overall environmental toll.
 We advocate for greater awareness and adoption of sustainable practices in recommender systems research to mitigate this impact." bio="Associate Professor, University of Gothenburg (SE)" >}}

       {{< modal id="elahi" title="Mehdi Elahi" image="../elahi.jpg" abstract="Recommender systems are tools that empower media applications to support users in discovering relevant and fresh content online, namely news articles and videos.
 However, these systems can introduce or intensify undesired effects, such as Popularity Bias, where popular content becomes disproportionately emphasized.
 This can lead to further issues, including the lack of diversity in the content presented to users.In this talk, I will address this challenge, providing an overview of the impact of different recommendation approaches across various domains and scenarios, and share our latest research findings on this challenge." bio="Associate Professor, University of Bergen (NO)" >}}

+      {{< modal id="schmitz" title="Christoph Schmitz" abstract="In Schibsted we use several ways of identifying what content we want to recommend to our users.
+Some are manually curated by Editors, some are picked by their overall performance, some are picked because you asked for it, while we also use some ML models for serving and supporting other use cases.
+I will give an insight to the complexity of real world problems when doing content recommendation out in the wild.
+How is this really doing something good for society, and do users like to hear that they are getting personal recommendations? " bio="Product Manager, Schibsted (NO)" >}}

       {{< modal id="bioMartinTegner" title="Martin Tegner" image="../tegner.jpg" abstract="TBD" bio="Martin Tegner is Principal Data Scientist at IKEA." >}}